Sally Face: Reception

-Sally Face has been overall positively received by critics.
+Sally Face has been positively received by critics.
 Gamers Decide website put Sally Face in their Top 10 Best Indie Narrative Games.
 Nerdvana called it "a psychological horror masterpiece" and praised the game for evoking strong emotions.
-Adventure Gamers critiques Sally Face for being convoluted and for hiding important story elements behind optional puzzles but ultimately said it's "is a worthwhile and wholly unique gaming experience that has to be played to be believed."
+Adventure Gamers critiques Sally Face for being convoluted and for hiding important story elements behind optional puzzles but ultimately said it "is a worthwhile and wholly unique gaming experience that has to be played to be believed."